josh-works/josh-works.github.io/index.md

 ### 3. Helping my hometown of Golden, CO legalize an authentic and beautiful architectural style

-This project is far and away the most impactful and potentially valuable project I've ever worked on.
+This last project is far and away the most impactful, potentially valuable, and experimental project I'm working on.

-Most of my writing is focused on this issue, and I'm experimenting with an interesting medium for telling a story.

 I use an email campaign as my experimental medium.

 > Email isn't original at all, Josh. 🙄

 I know, I know!
-It's not email _per se_, it's how I've structured the information within the email.
+It's not experimental because I send emails, it's experimental because of how I've structured the information within the email.

 If you sign up today, you'll get about 15 emails before "catching up" with what I'm writing to the list right now.

-It's an interesting format, but I've had an absolute blast, and lots of thoughtful people from the internet have written me interesting and helpful responses.
+It's an interesting format; I've had an absolute blast, and lots of thoughtful people from the internet have written me interesting and helpful responses.

-I'd _love_ for you join.
-It'll make sense soon.
+I'd _love_ for you join:

 <aside class="ck-form">
   <h4>Are you intrigued?
 Are you willing to join this little project?</h4>